evanhyd/evanhyd/README.md

 ```

-# tricks may or may not work in LC
+# Tricks may or may not work in LC
 ```c++
 const auto optimize = []() {
     cin.tie(nullptr)->sync_with_stdio(false);